-Tyson Marlowe“I am 23 years old and I’m a LKDFN band member.
+Tyson Marlowe“I am 23 years old, and I’m a LKDFN band member.
 I have lived in Łutsël K’é all my life.
 Being here gave me a chance to look into how my ancestors used to live back then.
 Growing up my family would take us to Duhamel Lake, where my grandparents’ camp is located.
 They taught us everything that they know at a very young age.
 I started going out to the Barrenlands at the age of 11 with my grandparents, and it gave me an understanding why it is important to keep this land safe for future generations.
 I started working for Ni Hat’ni Dene at 19 and I really loved it.
 I wanted to continue working for them for a couple years because I was able to gain knowledge from other people that I was working with.
 Working out in the field has an impact on me.
 I’m looking forward to being able to collect the knowledge from everyone that we’re going to work with and share it with other people as well, and also working with Parks Canada and the Thaidene Nëné Ni Hat’ni as a team.”

 |